 - illuminated traffic sign lights

 - illuminated bollards.

 Replacing each light takes about 15 minutes and should not cause any disruption to your electricity supply.
 Temporary road closures maybe put in place if Colas can't park near enough to the lamppost.

 Q. Will I need to move my car?

 No. If Colas can't park alongside the lamppost they will temporarily close the road to carry out the work.

 Q. My streetlight has never caused any problems in the past, so why is it being replaced?

-Recently the cost of electricity has increased on average by 6% per year.
-In addition there is a requirement to work towards reducing our carbon emissions in line with the objectives set out in the Climate Change Act 2008.
-To achieve this we, like many other local authorities across the UK, are introducing LED lighting technology - lighting apparatus that consumes less energy.
+We aim to reduce our carbon emissions in line with the objectives set out in the Climate Change Act 2008.
+To achieve this we are introducing LED lighting technology that consumes less energy, like many other local authorities across the UK.

 Q. My street seems a lot brighter since the new lights have been fitted.
 Why is this?